Lim Guan Eng: Penang Voluntary Patrol Unit

 Lim was involved in a controversy regarding the establishment of the Penang Voluntary Patrol Unit (PPS) which was declared illegal by Ministry of Home Affairs.
-He however, declared it a legal entity and challenged Khalid Abu Bakar, who was then Malaysia's Inspector-general of police to a debate on the legitimacy of the PPS.
+He however, declared it a legal entity and challenged Khalid Abu Bakar, who was the then-Malaysia's Inspector-General of Police to a debate on the legitimacy of the PPS.
 He then challenged the Home Ministry's declaration in court.
 His case however, was thrown out of court by the High Court.
 However, on 28 March 2017, the Court of Appeal ruled that the Penang Voluntary Patrol Unit (PPS) is a legal organisation established by the Penang state government.

+'Green wave' statement

+On 7 July 2023, Lim warned Penang voters not to allow the "green wave" to take hold in the state.
+He said that the "green wave" would have resulted in the destruction of Buddhist temples and the restriction of certain practices for non-Muslims.

+He has been accused by opposition leaders of fearmongering Penang voters against the Malaysian Islamic Party (PAS) by intentionally raising the 3R issues (Rulers, race, religion).
+PAS Secretary-General Takiyuddin Hassan said the party strongly condemned the extreme provocation and incitement of extraordinary hatred by Lim.
+Manjoi assemblyman Mohd Hafez Sabri wants the police to investigate Lim for his remarks.

+Kedah police chief Fisol Salleh said a total 23 police reports have been lodged related to Lim's statement in the state.
+Bukit Aman also said investigations into a speech made Lim have started.
+Lim said he was ready to cooperate with the authorities if asked to have his statement recorded.
+On 14 July, Inspector General of Police (IGP) Razarudin Husain said the police have recorded statements from Lim for his alleged remarks on the 3R issue.